galenhuntington/hpre/README.md

    import           Data.Set (Set)
 ```

-(A language extension is in the works to allow `qualified` to be
+(A language extension `ImportQualifiedPost` is available as of GHC
-written after the module name, which somewhat obviates this.)
+8.10 that moves `qualified` after the module name, which somewhat
+obviates this.)

 Meanwhile, qualification seems an unnecessary feature.
 It is rare
 that one wants to use `as` _un_&#xfeff;qualified.
 No other language I